rancher/os/docs/running-rancheros/server/install-to-disk/index.md

 RancherOS comes with a simple installer that will install RancherOS on a given target disk.
 To install RancherOS on a new disk, you can use the `rancheros-install` [command]({{site.baseurl}}/docs/rancheros-tools/rancheros-install).

+### Cloud Config

 After you install RancherOS to disk, the rancher/rancher user/password will no longer be valid and you'll need to have added in SSH keys or another user within your [cloud config file]({{site.baseurl}}/docs/cloud-config/).

-### Cloud Config

-By default, the rancher/rancher username/password will not work on a fresh RancherOS system.
 The easiest way to log in is to pass a `cloud-config.yml` file containing your public SSH keys.
 To learn more about what's supported in our cloud-config, please read this [doc]({{site.baseurl}}/docs/cloud-config/).

 The `rancheros-install` command will process your `cloud-config.yml` file specified with the `-c` flag.
 This file will also be placed onto the disk and installed to `/var/lib/rancher/conf/`.
 It will be evaluated on every boot and be converted to `/var/lib/rancher/conf/cloud-config-processed.yml`.